gani88/Learn-training/README.md

   Additionally, I am developing a project practice section where I will be showcasing my hands-on projects.
 I value your input and feedback, so if you have any advice or recommendations related to my projects, I would highly appreciate it.

   Together, let's grow and learn in the exciting world of data science, machine learning, and technology!

+  *Learning source and tutorial is from kaggle for now
 </p>